-Director Robert Gaffney’s truly terrible 1965 science fiction cult film Frankenstein Meets the Spacemonster stars Marilyn Hanold, James Karen and Lou Cutell, and was filmed in Cocoa Beach, Florida, and in Puerto Rico in 1964.
+Director Robert Gaffney’s truly terrible 1965 science fiction cult film Frankenstein Meets the Spacemonster stars Playboy’s June 1959 Playmate of the Month Marilyn Hanold, James Karen and Lou Cutell, and was filmed in Cocoa Beach, Florida, and in Puerto Rico in 1964.

 Frankenstein Meets the Spacemonster features neither Dr Frankenstein nor Frankenstein’s monster but instead tells the story of a facially-damaged android robot who fights alien invaders, though, to be fair, the android is partly built from human parts and he is often called Frank, an ‘astro-robot without a control system’.
-Stock footage, cheap sets and low-cost special effects combine for the full effect.
+Stock footage (about 65 per cent of the film), cheap sets, terrible acting and useless low-cost special effects combine for the full effect.

-It stars Marilyn Hanold as Princess Marcuzan, James Karen (as Jim Karen) as Dr Adam Steele, Lou Cutell as Dr Nadir, Nancy Marshall as Karen Grant, David Kerman as General Bowers, and Robert Reilly as Colonel Frank Saunders, with Robert Alan Browne as Martian crewmember, Robert Fields as reporter, Bruce Glover as Martian crewmember/ Mull the Space Monster and Susan Stephens as blonde surf-bather (poster girl).
+It stars Marilyn Hanold, credited as Princess Marcuzan, though only only called Princess in the film, James Karen (as Jim Karen) as Dr Adam Steele, Lou Cutell as the Martian scientist Dr Nadir, Nancy Marshall as Karen Grant, David Kerman as General Bowers, and Robert Reilly as Colonel Frank Saunders, with Robert Alan Browne as Martian crewmember, Robert Fields as reporter, Bruce Glover as Martian crewmember/ Mull the Space Monster and Susan Stephens as blonde surf-bather (poster girl).

 Frankenstein Meets the Spacemonster cost $60,000, and was ranked #7 in the 2004 DVD documentary The 50 Worst Movies Ever Made.